Lucrezia de' Medici, Duchess of Ferrara: Circumstances of death

 Once in Ferrara, the already frail Duchess spent almost all her time in her rooms.
 Less than a year after her arrival, on 21 April 1561, she died, after suffering a month of fever, severe weight loss, constant coughing and a permanently bleeding nose.
-According to Dr. Andrea Pascvali, sent to the Duchess by her father from Florence, during the entire period of Lucrezia's illness, her husband continued to be concerned at her state of health.
+According to Dr. Andrea Pascvali, sent from Florence to the Duchess by her father, Alfonso was concerned about Lucrezia's state of health during the entire period of her illness.
 An autopsy by the same doctor revealed that the Duchess had died of "putrid fever"; modern historians believe that her death was caused by pulmonary tuberculosis.
 Despite this, after her death, there were rumors that she had been poisoned.

 Lucrezia was buried in the Corpus Domini Monastery, the ancestral mausoleum of the House of Este in Ferrara.
 Her marriage to Alfonso II was childless, and the widowed Duke married twice more: in 1565 to the Archduchess Barbara of Austria and in 1579 to Margherita Gonzaga.
-In both marriages he had no children.
+Neither marriage produced children.
 With the death of Alfonso II, the Duchy of Ferrara became part of the Papal States, and the Duchies of Modena and Reggio passed to his nephew Cesare d'Este, a descendant of the d'Este family through an illegitimate line.

 In culture

 A portrait of Lucrezia has survived, now kept in the North Carolina Museum of Art in the city of Raleigh, North Carolina.
-According to some experts, it was the work of Bronzino; according to others, was painted by Bronzino's nephew Alessandro Allori.
+According to some experts, it was the work of Bronzino; according to others, it was painted by Bronzino's nephew Alessandro Allori.
 A copy of this painting is kept in the Palazzo Pitti.
 Other portraits of Lucrezia are in the collections of the Uffizi Gallery and the Ambras Castle; the half-length image in the Uffizi has been attributed to Alessandro Allori.

 There are several medals depicting the Duchess of Ferrara: three works by Pastorino dei Pastorini and one by Domenico Poggini.
 All of them were made to commemorate the wedding of Lucrezia and Alfonso II.

 Shocked at the death of the young Duchess, Bronzino dedicated a posthumous sonnet to her.
-Lucrezia is also the heroine of the dramatic monologue in verse "My Last Duchess" by Robert Browning, first published under the title "Italy" in 1842, and under the more well-known title in 1845.
+Lucrezia is also the heroine of the dramatic monologue in verse, "My Last Duchess" by Robert Browning, first published under the title "Italy" in 1842, and under the more well-known title in 1845.
 She is also the subject of the 2022 novel The Marriage Portrait by award-winning author Maggie O'Farrell.
 Inspired by Browning's poem, her marriage to Alfonso is the subject of Gabrielle Kimm's 2010 novel His Last Duchess.